pingcap/docs-dm/en/faq.md

 if the DDL is not needed, you can use a filter rule with \"*\" schema-pattern to ignore it.\n\t : parse statement: line 1 column 11 near \"EVENT `event_del_big_table` \r\nDISABLE\" %!!(MISSING)(EXTRA string=ALTER EVENT `event_del_big_table` \r\nDISABLE
 ```

 The reason for this type of error is that the TiDB parser cannot parse DDL statements sent by the upstream, such as `ALTER EVENT`, so `sql-skip` does not take effect as expected.
-You can add [binlog event filter](key-features.md#binlog-event-filter) in the configuration file to filter those statements and set `schema-pattern: "*"`.
+You can add [binlog event filters](key-features.md#binlog-event-filter) in the configuration file to filter those statements and set `schema-pattern: "*"`.
 Starting from DM v2.0.1, DM pre-filters statements related to `EVENT`.

 In DM v2.0, `handle-error` replaces `sql-skip`.
 You can use `handle-error` instead to avoid this issue.

 ## Why do `REPLACE` statements keep appearing in the downstream when DM is replicating?

 You need to check whether the [safe mode](glossary.md#safe-mode) is automatically enabled for the task.
-If the task is automatically resumed after an error, or if there is high availability scheduling, then the safe mode is enabled because it is within 5 minutes immediately after the task is started or resumed.
+If the task is automatically resumed after an error, or if there is high availability scheduling, then the safe mode is enabled because it meets the condition that within 5 minutes immediately after the task is started or resumed.

 You can check the DM-worker log file and search for a line containing `change count`.
 If the `new count` in the line is not zero, the safe mode is enabled.
 To locate the reason why it is enabled, check when does it happen and if any errors are reported before.